decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Parameters:

-- expand_message, as defined by the hash-to-curve suite uniquely identified by the hash_to_curve_id ciphersuite parameter.
+- expand_message, as defined by the hash to curve suite identified by the hash_to_curve_suite ciphersuite parameter.
-- dst, octet string. the separation tag defined by the hash_to_curve_id ciphersuite parameter.
+- dst, the separation tag defined by the hash_to_curve_suite ciphersuite parameter.
 - expand_length, non-negative integer.
 The number of bytes required to compute each scalar, defined by the ciphersuite.

+Definitions:

+h2s_dst, the octet string representing the ASCII encoded characters:
+         dst || "HASH_TO_SCALAR_".

 Outputs: